All Loop Scattering For All Multiplicity: The 2-Loop Amplitudes at Genus One

 Moreover this momentum routing induces a momentum assignment to all open curves.
 For example, using the momentum assignment rule,

-Another way to understand this momentum assignment is that, on the surface (Figure \ref{fig:markovsurface}), the curves $C^{0/1;w}$ above are homologous to $\Delta_B$ (ignoring the boundary trace-factor), and so has the same momentum as $\Delta_B$.
-Likewise, the curves $C^{1/0;w}$ are homologous to $\Delta_A$.\footnote{As explained in \cite{us_qft}, the momenta assigned to curves, $P_C^\mu$, satisfy the same additive relations as the classes of curves in homology.}
+Another way to understand this momentum assignment is that, on the surface (Figure \ref{fig:markovsurface}), the curve $C_1$ (red in the figure) is homologous to $\Delta_B$ (ignoring the boundary trace-factor), and so has the same momentum as $\Delta_B$.
+Likewise, the curves $C_2$ and $C_3$ (blue in the figure) are homologous to $\Delta_A$.\footnote{As explained in \cite{us_qft}, the momenta assigned to curves, $P_C^\mu$, satisfy the same additive relations as the classes of curves in homology.}

 Now consider any curve $C$ in the set ${\cal S}$.
-The momentum assigned to $C$ is necessarily a linear combination of $\ell_1$ and $\ell_2$:
+The momentum assigned to $C$ is necessarily a linear combination of $\ell_1$ and $\ell_2$.
+It is convenient to write